|

 elephant thrive there.
 It is very like our ancestral homeland, but

+without the streams and lakes.
 The San are short, slender, and fine-featured with a reddish-yellow

 skin.
 Laurens van der Post describes the color as “Provençal